gilserrancoli/capture_2Dcycling/README.md

 3. You should place one webcam video from one side of the subject at videos/cam 1, and from the other side at videos/cam 2.
 4. Change the name of your file in line 20 of *ReadVideoData.m* file.

 We tested the files in Windows 10, Matlab versions R2016a and R2019b (x64).
-We cannot ensure that work in other versions of MATLAB.
+We cannot ensure that it works in other versions of MATLAB.
 The MEX file will not work in other OS.
 If you have another OS or MATLAB version, or you want to simply modify the MEX file, we included the file Process_Image_MEX.cpp to compiled after compiling the OpenPose in your system, as explained in the OpenPose repository https://github.com/CMU-Perceptual-Computing-Lab/openpose.

 **Use of code**